thindil/robovim/README.md

 ## Usage

-Place cursor on the element to which you want to add documentation and enter Vim command `Roboheader [headertype]` where *headertype* is one of types of headers supported by your setting of Robodoc.
+Place cursor on the element to which you want to add a documentation and enter Vim command `Roboheader [headertype]` where *headertype* is one of types of headers supported by your setting of Robodoc.
 It will add a skeleton documentation header above cursor line filled with basic informations.

-You can close documentation by entering Vim command `Robofooter`.
+You can close the documentation by entering Vim command `Robofooter`.
 It will add Robodoc closing mark below your cursor line.

-Most of parameters (like package name, element name) plugin can auto-detect.
-If you are not satisfied with this, you can use Vim command `Robopackage [packagename]` to set new name for package in selected buffer.
+Most of parameters (like package name, element name) the plugin can auto-detect.
+If you are not satisfied with auto-detection, you can use Vim command `Robopackage [packagename]` to set a new name for a package in selected buffer.
 Using this command without *packagename* will cause reset it to auto-detect again.

-More information on how to use, configure or extend this plugin you can find in plugin help file with command `help robovim`.
+More information on how to use, configure or extend this plugin you can find in the plugin help file with Vim command `help robovim`.